PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/User-Manual-Quoc Trung Pham (Ben).md

   - Collaboration & Teamwork I work best in a team when everyone is contributing, talking, and willing to express their own opnions good or bad.
-    My biggest pet peeve in teamwork is if everyone is just quiet and no informations is passsed around making it harder to progress.
+    My biggest pet peeve in teamwork is if everyone is just quiet and no information is passed around making it harder to progress.
 If I seem quiet in a meeting, it usually means i've got nothing to add to the conversation or topic being discussed otherwise i'll be providing what i know and what i think.